-May be met with one full year (0.5 credit) of PE or two PE waivers (no credit; earned by participating in two full seasons of interscholastics athletics and/or cheerleading in high school).
+7May be met with one full year (0.5 credit) of PE or two PE waivers (no credit; earned by participating in two full seasons of interscholastic athletics and/or cheerleading in high school).

-Successful completion of an ESM (Enrichment, Service, and Missions Week) credit each year of enrollment is required.
-ESM courses offering 0.25 credits are graded on a Pass/Fail basis.
-ESM courses offering 0.5 credits earn a letter grade and are included in the GPA calculation.
+8ESM (Enrichment, Service, and Ministry Week) is a discontinued program.
+However, successful completion of an ESM experience for each year of LCA high school enrollment through Spring 2023 is required for graduation.
+Most ESM courses offered 0.25 credits and were graded on a Pass/Fail basis.
+Select ESM courses offering 0.5 credits earned a letter grade and are included in the GPA calculation.
+For the graduating class of 2024, up to 3 ESM experiences are required; for the graduating class of 2025, up to 2 ESM experiences are required; and for the graduating class of 2026, up to 1 ESM experience is required.

-In order to meet ODE guidelines, at least 20 credits must be in non-Bible courses.
+9In order to meet ODE guidelines, at least 20 credits must be in non-Bible courses.

-Students must send LCA their official score report for the ACT.
+10Students must send LCA their official score report for the ACT.

-Students must meet high school graduation testing and/or credentialing requirements as defined by ODE.
+11Students must meet high school graduation testing and/or credentialing requirements as defined by ODE.
 Specific requirements vary by graduation year as directed by ODE.
 More information is available on the ODE website or through the guidance office.